yurutaso/castlocal/README.md

 Cast a local audio/video file to Google Home or Chromecast using pychromecast.

-python cast.py "name of the cast device" "/path/to/media/file"
+Usage: python cast.py "name of the cast device" "/path/to/media/file"

+Requirements: pip install Flask PyChromecast pynput